 Next, the BCDCOG, JBC officials and Orangeburg County will be holding a live, virtual webinar via Zoom on December 7th, 2021 regarding the NAAF JLUS, the 2019 AICUZ Study, and what they mean for the surrounding communities.
 The webinar is open to all stakeholders and members of the public to first listen to an informative overview, then to provide comments or ask questions of JBC or Orangeburg County officials.

 JOIN THE CONVERSATION:

-The virtual meeting will be recorded and posted online for 14 days on the BCDCOG’s and Orangeburg County’s website for additional opportunities to view the recorded meeting and to submit questions and comments.
-Please check back at either website beginning Wednesday, December 8th to access the recorded session and submit comments or questions virtually.
-These online materials will be accessible for two weeks, so please be sure to view the recording and submit your questions or comments no later than December 22, 2021
+To review the virtual meeting from December 7, 2021 click here.
+These online materials will be accessible for two weeks, so please be sure to view the recording and submit your questions or comments no later than December 23, 2021